-We had \$67.1 million of goodwill recorded on our consolidated balance sheet as of March 31,2008.
+We had \$64.1 million of goodwill recorded on our consolidated balance sheet as of September 30, 2008.
 Goodwill represents the excess of cost over the fair market value of net assets acquired in business combinations.
 If our market capitalization drops significantly below the amount of net equity recorded on our balance sheet, it would indicate a decline in the fair value of the Company and would require us to further evaluate whether our goodwill has been impaired.
-We also perform an annual review, at December 31, of our goodwill to determine if it has become impaired, in which case we would write down the impaired portion of our goodwill.
+We also perform an annual review of our goodwill on December 31 of each year to determine if it has become impaired, in which case we would write down the impaired portion of our goodwill.
 If we were required to write down all or a significant part of our goodwill, our net earnings and net worth could be significantly, negatively affected.